 Found items are kept in or near the school office.
 Found items that are identified with the child's name will be returned.
-With this in mind, please remember to label your child's clothing.
+Please remember to label your child's clothing.
 Parents are encouraged to check the office for missing items.
 Items not claimed will be given to a charitable organization (Home for Women and Children, Shelter, etc.)